Palm Beach, Aruba

 Palm Beach is a tourism district about 6 kilometers (3.7 miles) northwest of Oranjestad, the capital of Aruba.
-A number of high rise hotels are located there, such as Hyatt Regency Aruba Resort & Casino, Aruba Marriott Resort, The Barceló, Holiday Inn SunSpree Resort, Ritz Carlton Resort, and RIU palace Aruba.
+Many high-rise hotels are located there, such as Hyatt Regency Aruba Resort & Casino, Aruba Marriott Resort & Stellaris Casino, Barceló, Holiday Inn SunSpree Resort, Ritz Carlton Resort, and RIU Palace Aruba.
 A shopping district adjacent to the hotels was finished in 2009 and includes two large malls called Paseo Herencia and Palm Beach Plaza Mall.
-Little North of Palm Beach is Malmok Beach, a small sandy strip running all the way until the northern tip of Aruba.
+Little North of Palm Beach is Malmok Beach, a small sandy strip running all the way to the northern tip of Aruba.
 Smaller apartment complexes and luxurious holiday homes are located along this dead-end Boulevard.
 Hadicurari Beach (kiting), Arashi Beach and Boca Catalina (snorkeling) are popular locations.